reiver/article-20250315/README.md

 But knowing the _previous_ **3rd wave** will help us understand the _new_ **4th wave**.

-The _previous_ **3rd wave** of social-media includes many names that many people (at the time of writing this article) are familiar with, such as:
+The _previous_ **3rd wave** of social-media includes many names that (at the time of writing this article) many people around the world are familiar with, such as:
 Aparat,
 Discord,
 Facebook,